deanhowe/intellij-platform-bubble-units-plugin/README.md

    - Create a file named `.env` in the root directory of your project
    - Add a line with the format: `BUBBLE_UNITS_URL=https://<your-url-here>`
    - The plugin will automatically detect and use this URL if no custom URL is set in the settings
+- To override the JUnit XML report location via `.env` (useful for dogfooding this plugin in this repo or custom setups):
+   - Add `BUBBLE_UNITS_JUNIT_PATH=build/test-results/test/TEST-*.xml` (use a concrete file path) or an alias key `JUNIT_XML_PATH=...`
+   - Relative paths are resolved against the project root; absolute paths are supported
+   - The specified file is monitored for changes even if it’s outside the project content roots/excluded folders
 - Open the Bubble Units tool window to view the web content or BubbleUnits graph

 ## Development